Eventjet GraphQL API documentation

 3. Use the setCartItemQuantity mutation to add tickets to the cart.
 You can also use this mutation to increase or decrease the number of tickets in the cart or to remove all tickets of a certain type by setting the quantity to 0.

 To add the first ticket to the cart, just pass the cartId as null.
-The mutation will create a new cart and return the ID of the cart.
+The mutation will create a new cart and resolve to it, giving you the ID of the cart.
 You can use this ID to modify the cart later.

 setCartItemQuantity(